derSoerrn95/alex/contents/user-manual/README.md

     * Statistics of learning experiments
 * Simultaneous learning of web applications and web services
 * Various learning algorithms and equivalence approximation strategies
-* Integration testing capabilities
+* GUI testing capabilities
-* And many more...
+* And much more...

 ## Required skills